SymfonyCasts/symfony-ux/sfcasts/stimulus/value-change.md

 *This* is how I want my JavaScript to look.

 Head back to the homepage of our site.
 This has a functional search... but it's *so* boring.
-Next: let's add an AJAX-powered "quick search" that shows matching results under the search box as we type.
+Next: let's add an Ajax-powered "quick search" that shows matching results under the search box as we type.